Rogue-1/HTB/Machines/Linux/Moderators.md

 Scanning: http://10.129.99.138/logs/e21cece511f43a5cb18d4932429915ed
 ```

+In fact each of these report numbers are actually the directory hashes.

+By taking the original log hash ```e21cece511f43a5cb18d4932429915ed``` and running a quick hash cracker we get back 9798.
+So if we take each of the these logs and convert them to an MD5 hash we can get the directories to check the other logs.pdf that each report holds.

-In fact each of these report numbers are actually the the directory hashes.
-If you run feroxbuster on all of these it will show that each of them have logs.pdf files.
+Note: If you run feroxbuster on all of these it will show that each of them have logs.pdf files.

 ```
 e21cece511f43a5cb18d4932429915ed=9798